aleshaleksey/fansys23/races.md

 Two template points:
-- Resistance to a C or B Class damage type.
+- Resistance to a C or B Class damage type + advantage vs one C class condition.
   - A template may grant only 1 damage resistance or immunity per template level.
 - A permanent +2 bonus to a single skill.
   - The template bonus to skills NEVER stack.